alexjohnj/SimpleCode/_posts/2011/05/2011-05-01-a-simple-introduction-to-core-data.md

 title: "A Simple Introduction to Core Data"
 description: "Core Data is a brilliant feature of Cocoa that makes managing persistent data easy.
 This post is a simple introduction to using the Core Data framework"
 keywords: "core data, cocoa, cocoa touch, objective-c, programming, simple"
+excerpt: "Core data is _the_ feature of Cocoa that makes it the best tool for developing applications for the macintosh.
+It’s what makes Cocoa a better choice for developing full, feature rich applications than Java or Ruby (not that they’re bad languages) for the mac.
+The simple reason for this is it allows you to develop amazingly complicated applications in precisely **0** lines of code.
+Even then, you can add in your own code to make brilliantly complicated applications in far less code and time than it would take by writing them without core data.
+Core data is awesome.
+There’s no other word for it."
 ---

 *Having problems with this tutorial?
 The source code for the example in this post is available [here](https://github.com/alexjohnj/simplecode-sample-source/tree/master/2011/05/A%20Simple%20Introduction%20to%20Core%20Data)*